 The number and range of the offenses which are encompassed in this statutory scheme is even more breath-taking.
-In addition to the sex offenses in Article 130 of the Penal Law, Incest in the First or Second Degree set forth in Section 255.56 and 255.57 of the Penal Law, Penal Law and Penal Law and Statute in this section also references "designated felonies" under subsection (f) which are "motivated and committed prior to the date of this article."
-The designated felonies enumerated in that particular provision include all of the felony assault charges contained in Article 120 of the Penal Law; the offenses of Manslaughter in the First and Second Degree; all murder offenses; all felony kidnaping offenses; all burglary offenses; all robbery offenses; arson in the first degree; arson in the second degree; promoting prostitution in the first degree; promoting prostitution in the second degree; compelling prostitution; disseminating indecent material to minors; use of a child in a sexual performance; promoting an obscene sexual performance by a child;
+In addition to the sex offenses in Article 130 of the Penal Law, Incest in the First or Second Degree set forth in Sections 255.56 and 255.57 of the Penal Law, Patronizing a Prostitute in the First Degree set forth in Section 230.06 of the Penal Law and conspiracy or an attempt to commit the same,7 as might be expected; the Statute in this section also references "designated felonies" under subsection (f) which are "motivated and committed prior to the date of this article."
+The designated felonies enumerated in that particular provision include all of the felony assault charges contained in Article 120 of the Penal Law; the offenses of Manslaughter in the First and Second Degree9; all murder offenses; all felony kidnaping offenses; all burglary offenses; all robbery offenses; arson in the first degree; 10 arson in the second degree; 11 promoting prostitution in the first degree; 12 promoting prostitution in the second degree; 13 compelling prostitution; 14 disseminating indecent material to minors; 15 use of a child in a sexual performance; 16 promoting an obscene sexual performance by a child; 17 promoting a sexual performance by a child; 18 or any felony attempt or conspiracy to commit any of the foregoing offenses.